vibeus/vibe-website/content/blog/vibe-at-techcrunch-disrupt-startup-battlefield-2020/index.md

 The marketing environment and user needs have changed and established competitors are building out from the same channel marketing strategies that they’ve held for 30-40 years.
 Vibe’s direct to consumer model revolves around our customers, and our digital marketing showcases the opportunities presented by Vibe’s open app ecosystem.
 We want customers to use our platform in the way that’s best for them, and not lock them into Microsoft or Google applications, or limited choices.

 Vibe is filling a big need for many businesses, and at a much lower price point.
-Vibe is $2,999 and there are no fees for software.
+Vibe is $2,999.
 In comparison, Google Jamboard  is $4,999 with a $600 annual subscription, Cisco WebEx Board  is $4,990 with a $199 monthly subscription, and the Microsoft Surface Hub  is $8,999 and relies on an Office 365 subscription.